-RENO, Nev. – Winds gusting up to 82 mph pushed a fast-moving brush fire through a valley south of Reno on Thursday, burning several homes and threatening many more along US Highway 395.
+Winds gusting up to 82 mph pushed a fast-moving brush fire through a valley south of Reno on Thursday, burning several homes, threatening dozens more and forcing hundreds of residents to evacuate their neighborhoods.

-Nevada State Trooper Dan Lopez said authorities shut down about a five-mile stretch of the highway after heavy smoke reduced visibility to zero north of Washoe Lake in Pleasant Valley, about 10 miles from Reno.
+Authorities shut down about a five-mile stretch of U.S. 395 after heavy smoke reduced visibility to zero north of Washoe Lake in Pleasant Valley.

-At least a half dozen homes have burned in the Washoe Valley Estates neighborhood, KRNV-TV reported.
+Ten homes had burned — a half dozen of them in the Washoe Valley Estates neighborhood, KRNV-TV reported.
 The Reno Gazette-Journal reported explosions could be heard in the area.

-The strong winds blowing over the Sierra ahead of a winter storm caused delays earlier Thursday in Vice President Joe Biden's visit to Reno, where he was two hours late to give a speech at Galena High School.
+The strong winds blowing over the Sierra ahead of a winter storm caused delays earlier Thursday in Vice President Joe Biden's visit to Reno, where he was two hours late to give a speech at Galena High School on the south end of town.

 The air smelled of smoke at the school, which sits on the Mount Rose Highway leading to Lake Tahoe.
 Biden told the audience about 25 minutes into his speech that he was cutting his remarks short because of the fire, which broke out about 12:45 p.m.